Macaws

 The macaws’ diet in the wild consists mainly of fruits, seeds, flowers and stems, nuts, insects, and snails!
 Some macaws are also known to eat the clay from river banks.
 Some scientists believe that this helps them to digest some of the foods that they eat!

-SIZE: Larger macaw species range from about 20 inches up to 42 inches, including their long tails; mini macaws are more manageable at 10 to 20 inches in length.
+SIZE: Larger maca species range from about 20 inches up to 42 inches, including their long tails; mini macaws are more manageable at 10 to 20 inches in length.

 LIFE EXPECTANCY: 30 to 80years; the more significant the macaw, the longer the life expectancy.